Brickson/cookbook-for-best-practices/README.md

 _If you’re image has meaningful content to convey, make sure that the alt text can cover the image's meaning for those users that rely on a screen reader.
 If you’re image does not have a contextual meaning, or can be left out without impairing the legibility of the content, you are free to use an empty alt tag.
 You may however not omit it!_

+* Can the interface be navigated by keyboard?

+_Impaired users often rely on their keyboard to navigate a site.
+Make sure this is possible and that the tab ordering makes sense (applies to more than form elements!)_

 ## SEO & Performance Optimisation